CodingBobby/codingbobby.github.io/_posts/2021-04-14-modern-musical-masterpieces.md

 ## <a href="" target=blank_>Joseph William Morgan</a>
-Morgan and Villanueva are composing classical interpretations of older popular songs and create massive soundstages to emerge in.
+Morgan and Villanueva are composing classical interpretations of older popular songs and create massive sounds to emerge in.
 If you know the originals your jaw will drop track after track and you'll realise how the true beauty was hidden in the songs all the time but got too little attention.

 <div id="song_list">